Protocentral/Protocentral_ADS1220/README.md

 | AVDD            | Analog VDD           |  -               |
 | AGND            | Analog Gnd           |  -               |

-  ** The example sketch is configured for internal Vref=2.048, give differential voltage across AN0 and AN1.
+  ** The example sketch is configured for internal Vref=2.048, provide the differential voltage across AN0 and AN1.

 Repository Contents